Copper Current Density for Simulations, Using Quick and Dirty PCB Design Rules

 Table of Contents

 In my previous article, PDN Analyzer Quick Start on a Motor Driver PCB, MattPVD asked the question, “How does one determine an acceptable current density?”
 I have to admit, I spent a lot of time trying to answer this exact question when I was first creating the simulation for the board.
 What current density is acceptable?
-The IPC have guidelines hidden away in their documents, but you have to pay to access those documents, which means it's not advice everyone can utilize.
+The IPC has guidelines hidden away in their documents, but you have to pay to access those documents, which means it's not advice everyone can utilize.

 In my mind, the current density of a trace mostly boils down to thermal constraints.
-This is exactly the same as in a high current integrated circuit; the limiting factor is most commonly going to be how hot it will get with the thermal dissipation and the load placed on it.
+This is exactly the same as in a high-current integrated circuit; the limiting factor is most commonly going to be how hot it will get with the thermal dissipation and the load placed on it.
 This will be completely dependent on the specific implementation of the board, so unfortunately, I don’t think a hard and fast rule or set of guidelines is going to be optimal for any design.

-Simply put, current density is going to determine how hot the copper gets.
+Simply put, the current density calculator is going to determine how hot the copper gets.
 A smaller area of copper will have higher resistance, and therefore a larger voltage drop as you run more and more current and generate more and more heat.